This document is to provide campus users with a list of questions regarding Time and Labor (TL).

 - SQL to be used for updating the Taskgroup and/or Task Profile fields.

-- Campus submits a ServiceNow ticket to requesting update to occur after MTP.
+- Campus submits a Optimize Case to request production updates.
 The following fields must be completed:

 - Type: Request